 Financial information can be overwhelming.
 If you are like many families and living paycheck-to-paycheck, below are a few actionable steps that you can take to start setting your financial foundation.
-Keep in mind, none of this is easy even though it seems simple on paper.
-With that being said, if you make a commitment to improving your financial life you will make progress.
-Not all of us will be able to build generational wealth during our lifetime, but even if we don’t quite get to the finish line, following these steps will significantly improve your financial life.
+Remember that none of this is easy, even though it seems simple on paper.
+With that being said, if you commit to improving your financial life, you will make progress.
+Not all of us will build generational wealth during our lifetime, but even if we don’t quite get to the finish line, following these steps will significantly improve your financial life.

 1) Track Your Expenses

 We all have to start somewhere.
-To make changes in your financial life you first need to have a good understanding of where your money is going.
-Tracking your expenses for a couple months so you know where your money is going is a critical first step.
+To make changes in your financial life, you first need to understand where your money is going.
+Tracking your expenses for a couple of months, so you know where your money is going is a critical first step.

-The good news is there are plenty of apps that will help you with tracking your expenses.
+The good news is that there are plenty of apps that will help you track your expenses.
 We use Mint to track our expenses.
-After downloading the app it only took a few minutes to get all of our accounts linked.
+After downloading the app, it only took a few minutes to get our accounts linked.
 J.D.
-Roth at Get Rich Slowly has a nice tutorial on getting set up with Mint.
+Roth at getting Rich Slowly has an excellent tutorial on getting set up with Mint.
 There are dozens of other apps out there that will also allow you to track your spending.

 2) Establish an Emergency Fund

 Personal finance is much more behavioral than technical.
 One of the most frustrating aspects of trying to get your financial life in order is the surprises that come up along the way.
 Nothing will derail and demotivate you more than your HVAC unit going out or an unexpected medical expense.
-We recently had to spend $11,000 to waterproof our basement after we were hit with flooding this spring.
+We recently spent $11,000 to waterproof our basement after getting flooded this spring.